 Alternative obstacles or elements may be flagged separately and must be identified by the same number/letter as on the direct route.
-In this case both sets of flags must be marked with a black line.
+In this case both sets of flags must be marked with a black line on both sides of the flag.
 Such "black lined" alternatives obstacles or elements, only one of which has to be jumped.
-An Athlete is permitted to change without penalty from one black flagged line to another (e.g. Jumping 6A left hand route then 6B right hand route) provided he has not presented his horse at the next element of the original line.
+An Athlete is permitted to change without penalty from one black flagged line to another (e.g. Jumping 6A left hand route then 6B right hand route) provided he has not presented his Horse at the next element of the original line.
 (See the diagrams at the end of this chapter)